sourceincite/sourceincite.github.io/_posts/2017-04-27-from-serialized-to-shell-auditing-google-web-toolkit.md

 #### <a id="3"></a>Multiple parameters: ArrayList, String

-So, what if we send multiple parameters?
-Let's use the following example:
+<p class="cn" markdown="1">So, what if we send multiple parameters?
+Let's use the following example:</p>

 {% highlight text hl_lines="9" %}
 POST /helloworld/greet HTTP/1.1